Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 \subsection{Spatial Reuse}

-The IEEE 802.11ax amendment first introduced \ac{SR} to Wi-Fi networks.
-The main goal behind this mechanism is to allow concurrent transmissions between devices that belong to different \acp{BSS}.
-When a device detects an ongoing transmission, it must first decide whether another concurrent transmission is possible, and in case it is, which transmission power to use to avoid disrupting the ongoing one \cite{wilhelmi2021spatial}.
-The IEEE 802.11ax \ac{SR} solution offers good performance gains, despite its conservative design.
-Therefore, the use of \ac{ML} techniques to make such a mechanism adaptive to the current scenario and help decide when and how a device detecting an ongoing transmission can benefit from a spatial reuse opportunity should result in even higher throughput and latency gains.
+The IEEE 802.11ax amendment first introduced~\ac{SR} to Wi-Fi networks \cite{wilhelmi2021spatial}.
+The main objective of this mechanism is to support concurrent transmissions between devices that belong to different~\acp{BSS}.
+When a device detects an ongoing transmission, it must first decide whether another concurrent transmission is possible, and in case it is, which transmission power to use to avoid disrupting the ongoing one.
+IEEE 802.11ax \ac{SR} offers good performance gains, despite its conservative rule-based design.
+In such a context, \ac{ML} techniques make such a mechanism adaptive to different scenarios, and decide when and how a device detecting an ongoing transmission can benefit from a spatial reuse opportunity, should result in even higher throughput and latency gains.
 It is expected that IEEE 802.11be will further extend Wi-Fi \ac{SR} capabilities by allowing neighboring APs to coordinate their transmissions. \ac{ML} techniques can contribute to improve coordinated \ac{SR} by solving the challenge of identifying which devices can transmit at the same time by combining the collected \ac{CSI} information from different devices.

-\Cref{Fig:FigSR_ML} shows the case of two neighbouring \acp{AP} that, empowered by \ac{ML} agents, can find a suitable configuration for both of them (i.e., the configuration that gives them the highest possible throughput) to share spectrum resources.
-In this case, we assume both prefer to use the same 80~MHz channel but are transmitting at low power.
-In this case, they maximize mutual spatial reuse opportunities in front of other options such as the use of non-overlapping channels (less bandwidth) or transmitting at high power (higher \acp{MCS}) but causing the other \ac{BSS} to defer.
+\Cref{Fig:FigSR_ML} shows the case of two neighboring \acp{AP} that, empowered by \ac{ML} agents, find a suitable configuration that gives them the highest possible throughput while sharing spectrum resources.
+In this case, we assume both prefer to use the same 80~MHz channel but transmitting at lesser power.
+With this configuration, the \acp{AP} maximize mutual spatial reuse opportunities in front of other options such as using non-overlapping channels (less bandwidth) or transmitting at high power (with higher \acp{MCS}) but causing the other \ac{BSS} to defer.